 - Allows fine dust particles to enter pool, so vacuuming is required when removing the cover during spring opening

-- Allows direct sunlight into pool, which can potentially harbor the growth of bacteria and algae
+- Sunlight can enter the pool, which can help harbor the growth of bacteria and algae.

-- Provide a completely solid barrier between your pool and the environment
+- Provides a completely solid barrier between your pool and the environment.